I am seeking summary-level data for a specific trial or trials - can I request that the Data Partner conduct the analyses?

 Is a SCOPUS ID required to apply for the data?

 No, a SCOPUS ID is not required.
 However, please provide your SCOPUS ID if you have one as this will allow tracking of submitted data requests using an established unique identifier.
-A Scopus ID # is the unique author identifier from Elsevier’s Scopus database, an abstract and citation database of the peer-reviewed biomedical literature, and can be found here.
+A Scopus ID # is the unique author identifier from Elsevier’s Scopus database, an abstract and citation database of the peer-reviewed biomedical literature.
 Any individual who has published an article or indexed conference abstract will have automatically been assigned an ID # by Elsevier.

 Does every team member need to complete a Conflict of Interest statement?